SalmanRafiullah/Garbage-Recognition/README.md

 # Garbage-Recognition
-Capstone project for NEU EAI6000 to identify the type of garbage using Neural Networks
+Capstone project for NEU EAI6000 - Identify the type of garbage using Neural Networks

-EAI6000 capstone project
 __Group members:__
 1. Fedor Grab
 2. Salman Rafiullah
 3. Jing Lou

 __Goal:__
 Classify which type of garbage is provided on the image.
-This is an image recognition task
+This is an image recognition task.

 __Dataset:__
 [Publicy available](https://www.kaggle.com/asdasdasasdas/garbage-classification)
 It consists of 6 different classes of garbage:
 1. Cardboard (393)
 2. Glass (491)